SoCXin/doc/docs/arm/installation.rst

 Install Shell Commands
 ----------------------

-:ref:`piocore` consists of 2 standalone tools in a system:
+:ref:`arm` consists of 2 standalone tools in a system:

 * ``platformio`` or ``pio`` (short alias) - :ref:`stm32`
 * ``piodebuggdb`` - alias of :ref:`cmd_debug`

-If you have :ref:`espressif_esp32` already installed, you do not need to install :ref:`piocore` separately.
+If you have :ref:`espressif_esp32` already installed, you do not need to install :ref:`arm` separately.
 Just link these tools with your shell:

 .. contents::
     :local: